aschrecengost/EukCHARMer/README.md

 \* For `classifier.qza`, we used a taxonomic classifier trained on PR2 [PR2](https://pr2-database.org/) v5.1.1; [instructions to train your own classifier are here](#generating-the-large-reference-files-yourself).
 The QIIME2 version that you are running must be the same as the one you use to train the classifier.
 Similarly, the `reference_database.fasta` and `reference_database.qza` are from PR2 v5.1.1 and obtained with `qiime rescript get-pr2-data`.
 These three files are excluded from the git repo (see `.gitignore`) because they're too large to distribute via git.

-\*\* Eukaryotic reference trees and files were obtained from [(4)](https://www.zotero.org/google-docs/?ilQoQ1).
+\*\* Eukaryotic reference trees and files were obtained from (6).

 \*\*\* You must provide phylogenetic reference trees for your TOI.
-If you are surveying a taxonomic group within Ciliophora, we provide the relevant files: `ciliate_reference_tax.txt`, `ciliate_reference_tree.fasta`, `ciliate_reference_tree.phy`, which were obtained and prepared from [(5)](https://www.zotero.org/google-docs/?ngbr9x).
-See the section "How do I find or generate appropriate reference trees for phylogenetic placement?"(#How do I find or generate appropriate reference trees for phylogenetic placement?)
+If you are surveying a taxonomic group within Ciliophora, we provide the relevant files: `ciliate_reference_tax.txt`, `ciliate_reference_tree.fasta`, `ciliate_reference_tree.phy`, which were obtained and prepared from (7).
+See the section ["How do I find or generate appropriate reference trees for phylogenetic placement?"](#how-do-i-find-or-generate-appropriate-reference-trees-for-phylogenetic-placement)

 ## Tutorial